chrisdxie/rice/README.md

 ### Guiding a Manipulator with Contour Uncertainties from RICE

 We demonstrate a proof-of-concept efficient scene understanding application that utilizes uncertainties output by RICE to guide a manipulator.
+You can find the full video [here](https://www.youtube.com/watch?v=fIM80ZqH77A).

 <p align="center"><img src="media/uncertainty_grasping.gif" width="480" /></p>